-Welcome to Delta Lake State Park, a 720-acre wooded park that’s perfect for RV holidays.
-Surrounded by shady trees and a picture-perfect lake, it’s ideal for campers looking to enjoy a little outdoor recreation in the summertime.
-Located on a peninsula that extends into Delta Lake in Rome, New York, Delta Lake State Park offers 101 basic campsites for both tents and RVs, a white sand beach, scenic water frontage, picnic spots and a boat launch area.
+Welcome to Delta Lake State Park, a 720-acre wooded park that makes a perfect retreat for RV enthusiasts.
+Surrounded by shady trees with a gorgeous view of a picture-perfect lake, it’s ideal for campers looking to enjoy a little outdoor recreation during any season.
+This unique state park is located on a peninsula that extends into Delta Lake Reservoir, less than ten miles from the city center of Rome, NY.
+The campground at Delta Lake State Park offers 101 spacious, shaded campsites suitable for either tents or RVs, a white sand beach, scenic water frontage, picnic spots, and a boat launch area.

-There’s so much for campers to enjoy at this year-round park, come storm or shine.
-Due to the campground’s lakeside location, it’s a popular summer hangout spot for water sport enthusiasts.
-Campers and day visitors alike take advantage of the boat launch facilities to enjoy power boating, jet skiing, canoeing, and fishing.
+Due to the campground’s lakeside location, it’s a popular summer hangout spot for water sport enthusiasts of all types.
+Those who enjoy swimming in nature will love the clear water and white sandy beaches, which are watched over by trained lifeguards during the summer months.
+Overnight campers and day visitors alike can take advantage of the boat launch facilities to enjoy power boating, jet skiing, canoeing, and fishing.

 RV Rentals in Delta Lake State Park